Enekoassets/bvhTools/docs/functionalities/examples/index.md

 ```

 ## Example 3 (read -> print)
-Read a BVH file and print its header and the first 20 frames of motion
+Read a BVH file and print its header and the first 20 frames of motion.

 ```python
 from bvhTools import bvhIO